It’s that time of year again!

 She continued.
 “About three years ago, I was making a career decision to move onto something else…marketing perhaps?
 Illustrating children’s books?
 And then I looked around my kitchen and realized my cupboards were stocked with loose leaf teas and ingredients…there was always a scale and mixing bowl on the counter top – my kitchen had turned into a lab of sorts – I was always blending, tasting…creating new teas for myself/family/friends.”

 “Tea had become such a passion and interest – starting a tea business was the clear path and the only one that truly inspired me.
 And if I was to start a tea business, I knew it had to be in Taos, which had stolen my heart many years ago.
-So, I packed up my teas, herbs, and spices and moved to NM (by way of Georgia). “
+Before jumping into the deep-end, I wanted to do plenty of research into small business loans to help me get the whole project up and running.
+Before long, I was convinced I could make my dream a reality.
+So, I packed up my teas, herbs, and spices and moved to NM (by way of Georgia).”

 “tea.o.graphy has officially been a business for about two and a half years.
 We are now in about fifty locations in Taos and growing throughout Northern New Mexico, into Colorado, and beyond with a few boutiques and restaurants now carrying our tea in LA, NY, DC, and even in the Jimmy Carter Presidential Library in Atlanta.”